govau/design-system-site/content/index/cards.md

     imgurl: assets/img/artwork-about-templates.png
     imgalt: Templates
     url: /templates
-    text: Templates aren’t ready yet.
-But the intent is that they will be a great way to kickstart a project, and be designed to save on time and resources to get value to users sooner.
+    text: Templates combine components to help you kickstart your project.
+They’ll save your team time and resources and help get value to your users sooner.

 cardList:
   columnSize: col-xs-12 col-sm-4